andreikitaitsev/SymINDy/paper/paper.md

 [@deap; cranmer2020discovering; cranmer2020pysr].

 @SINDy101 proposed a framework for data-driven dynamical systems, more recently translated in Python [@desilva2020pysindy].

-The limitation of SINDy, which goes together with its efficiency and interpretability, is the linearity assumption between the features and the state derivative: while different optimization frameworks, like SR3, have been introduced [@Champion], these are sensitive to the initial guess on nonlinear parameters, which are assumed to be constant.
+The limitation of SINDy, which goes together with its efficiency and interpretability, is the linearity assumption between the features and the state derivative: while different optimization frameworks, like SR3, have been introduced [@Champion], these are sensitive to the initial guess on nonlinear parameters, which are also assumed to be constant.

-A less limiting framework, which trades generality with lack of interpretability, consists in the use of Neural Networks to reconstruct differential equations [@sciml; @kidger2021on].

-@ManziIAC:2020 introduced the combination of Genetic Programming-based Symbolic Regression and Sparse Regression for the reconstruction of ordinary differential equations.
+A less limiting framework, which trades generality with lack of interpretability, consists in the use of Neural Networks to reconstruct differential equations [@sciml; @kidger2021on]: in order to keep interpretability but increase the generality of SINDy, @ManziIAC:2020 introduced the combination of Genetic Programming-based Symbolic Regression and Sparse Regression for the reconstruction of ordinary differential equations, which lead to the development of SymINDy.
 # Mathematics

 Single dollars ($) are required for inline mathematics e.g. $f(x) = e^{\pi/x}$